Home > Apparel

 How long a shirt lasts is a combination of materials, construction, and use.

 If taken care of, quality materials sewn together with flat seams will last for years.
-MuskOx, Devium, Roark, &SONS, and even the stylishly tailored Fireside from Pladra are all highly durable shirts.
+MuskOx, Devium, &SONS, and even the stylishly tailored Proper Cloth are all highly durable shirts.
 Any of these shirts are solidly constructed and will serve you well.

 How often should I wash my flannel shirt?

 How often you wash it depends on how you wear it.
-If you wear it daily as an overshirt, where you aren’t sweating directly against the fabric, you can get by with a few wears before you wash it.
+Using it daily as an overshirt, where you aren’t sweating directly against the fabric, gives you a few wears before you need to wash it.
 If you work out in it or are putting it to task with a shovel on a pile of dirt, you should wash your shirt.

 Follow the instructions on the garment.
 While synthetics can be washed and dried on low, we recommend air-drying cotton shirts.
 They can shrink.